Jarell-Cheong/bayesian-am/README.md

 - paper_figures.ipynb: Python notebook detailing code for all figures generated in the paper.
 - synthetic.ipynb: Python notebook detailing fitting of a synthetic function $-\sin^3(x)+\cos^3(x)$.
 - synthetic.py: contains helper functions to synthetic.ipynb.
-- mycycle.ipynb: Python notebook detailing the fitting of the mycycle dataset.
+- mcycle.ipynb: Python notebook detailing the fitting of the mcycle dataset.
-- mycycle.py: contains helper functions for mycycle.ipynb.
+- mcycle.py: contains helper functions for mcycle.ipynb.
 - beijing_EDA.ipynb: Python notebook detailing an exploratory data analysis process on the Beijing Multi-Site Air-Quality dataset.
 - beijing.ipynb: Python notebook detailing the fitting of the Beijing Multi-Site Air-Quality dataset.
 - utils.py: contains functions for the interpolation of 1d and 2d matrices, as well as code for smooth functions for the fitting of difference prior AM models.